-- System programming is required to enable this feature. - If the called extension does not exist at the called PBX, the next PBX in the same gateway group is called automatically. - The Routing to Operator setting in system programming must be disabled to use this feature. - To use this feature, all PBXs in the IP network must be KX-NS series PBXs, or KX-NCP/KX-TDE series PBXs version 3.0000 or later.
+- The KX-NCS3910, KX-NCS4910 or KX-NCS4950 (Activation Key for Software Upgrade to Enhanced Version) is required to use this feature. - System programming is required to enable this feature. - If the called extension does not exist at the called PBX, the next PBX in the same gateway group is called automatically. - The Routing to Operator setting in system programming must be disabled to use this feature. - To use this feature, all PBXs in the IP network have to be KX-NCP or KX-TDE series PBXs, version 3.0000 or later.